cea-hpc/modules/doc/source/module.rst

 .. option:: --redirect

  Send message output to stdout instead of stderr.
+Only supported on sh, bash, ksh, zsh and fish shells.

  .. only:: html